Eugene Omoruyi: Dallas Mavericks (2021)

 After going undrafted in the 2021 NBA draft, Omoruyi signed a two-way contract with the Dallas Mavericks on August 13, 2021, splitting time with their G League affiliate, the Texas Legends.
 On December 15, he suffered a season-ending injury while playing with the Legends, and on December 26, he was waived by the Mavericks.

 Oklahoma City Thunder (2022–2023)

 On July 2, 2022, Omoruyi signed a two-way contract with the Oklahoma City Thunder.
 His contract was converted to a multi-year deal on February 10, 2023.
 On February 26, Omoruyi was waived by the Thunder.

-Detroit Pistons (2023–present)
+Detroit Pistons (2023)

 On March 3, 2023, Omoruyi signed a 10-day contract with the Detroit Pistons.
+On March 13, he signed a second 10-day contract with the Pistons.
+On March 23, Omoruyi signed a rest-of-season contract with the Pistons.

+On June 29, 2023, the Detroit Pistons exercised Omoruyi's team option for the 2023–24 NBA season.
+He was waived two days later.

+Washington Wizards / Capital City Go-Go (2023–2024)

-Omoruyi played well enough to earn a 2nd 10-day contract and on March 13 he found himself cracking the starting rotation due to injuries.
+On July 12, 2023, Omoruyi signed a two-way contract with the Washington Wizards and on March 1, 2024, he signed a standard contract with the Wizards.

+On August 21, 2024, Omoruyi was waived by the Wizards.

+On September 25, 2024, Omoruyi signed with the Minnesota Timberwolves, but was waived on October 18.

+Raptors 905 (2024–present)

+On November 21, 2024, Omoruyi joined Raptors 905 and on January 8, 2025, he signed a 10-day contract with the Toronto Raptors.
+On January 17, his 10-day contract with the Raptors expired without seeing minutes with Toronto, only playing with the 905 after being assigned twice.
+Two days later, he rejoined Raptors 905.